Torsten Stein: Memberships

-Professor Stein was managing director and commentator for the International Committee of the International Law Association, he is chairman of the German branch of the International Law Association as well as honorary treasurer and member of the Executive Council of the International Law Association.
-He is a member of numerous national, foreign and international legal societies and director of the incorporated association "Friends of Saarland University" as well as chairman of the Hermann and Dr. Charlotte Deutsch Foundation.
-Moreover, he is chairman of the Heidelberg Society for Comparative Public Law and International Law (Gesellschaft für ausländisches öffentliches Recht und Völkerrecht e.V.), a member of the Board of Trustees at the Academy of European Law in Trier (ERA) and of the Academy council at the European Academy of Otzenhausen.
+Professor Stein was managing director and commentator for the International Committee of the International Law Association, he was chairman of the German branch of the International Law Association as well as honorary treasurer and member of the Executive Council of the International Law Association.
+He was a member of numerous national, foreign and international legal societies and director of the incorporated association "Friends of Saarland University" as well as chairman of the Hermann and Dr. Charlotte Deutsch Foundation.
+Moreover, he was chairman of the Heidelberg Society for Comparative Public Law and International Law (Gesellschaft für ausländisches öffentliches Recht und Völkerrecht e.V.), a member of the Board of Trustees at the Academy of European Law in Trier (ERA) and of the Academy council at the European Academy of Otzenhausen.